cvn001/transflow/Readme.md

 There are a few steps where sequences can be removed:

 During the filter step:

-Samples that are included in the exclude file are removed Samples that fail the current filtering criteria, as defined in the parameters.yaml file, are removed.
-You can modify the snakefile as desired, but currently these are:
+1. Samples that fail the current MTBC filtering criteria, as defined in the configfile.yaml file, are removed.
+You can modify the threshold as desired.
-Minimum sequence length of 25kb
-No ambiguity in (sample collection) date
+2. No ambiguity in (sample collection) date.
-Samples may be randomly removed during subsampling; see :doc:`../guides/workflow-config-file` for more info.
-During the refine step, where samples that deviate more than 4 interquartile ranges from the root-to-tip vs time are removed

 + **Java on Linux insufficient memory even though there is plenty of available memory being used for caching**